Applying for local authority housing

 Rent arrears and local authority tenants

-Advice on what to do if you are a local authority tenant in Ireland and are falling behind with your rent.
+Advice on what to do if you are a local authority tenant falling behind with your rent.

-Local authorities and housing associations in Ireland have specific legal powers to evict anyone who is engaging in anti-social behaviour.
+Local authorities can evict tenants who are engaging in anti-social behaviour.

 Rental Accommodation Scheme